ryanozx/tp/docs/UserGuide.md

 #### Importing employee records : `import`

+Use the `import` command to import employee records from a CSV file.
+This command will import the employee records from the specified CSV file into HRMate.

 <box type="warning" seamless>
 Imported employee records will overwrite existing employee records in HRMate.
 Remember to make a copy of your existing